-Over 80% of the planet’s land surface is now experiencing measurable human impacts.
+Over 80 percent of the planet’s land surface is now experiencing measurable human impacts.
 Only the depths of the oceans persist largely unstudied and unexploited.
 For the first time, our entire world is bending under the weight of one species — our cities, mines, dams and suburban developments.
 We are unprecedented.
-Since 1990, we have wiped out another 10% of our last-remaining wilderness areas.
-Over 30% of the Amazon Basin gone in 25 years.
+Since 1990, we have wiped out another 10 perfect of our last-remaining wilderness areas.
+Over 30 perfect of the Amazon Basin gone in 25 years.
 A total area twice the size of Alaska no longer considered to be ecologically-intact and undisturbed.
-Less than 20 million square miles or 7,5 billion acres of wilderness remain — about 20% of Earth’s total land mass.
+Less than 20 million square miles or 7.5 billion acres of wilderness remain — about 20 perfect of Earth’s total land mass.
 By 2030, the only wild places that remain will be those landscapes we protect now.
 Over the next 10-15 years we need to make an unprecedented investment in the preservation of wilderness around the world.
 We all need to self-realise a fundamental truth.
 Wilderness is our natural habitat too, and wildness is a basic human right.

 To me, preserving wilderness does far more than simply protecting the ecosystems that clean the water we drink and create the air we breath.
 To me, preserving wilderness protects our basic human right to be wild, our basic human right to explore.
 This year, we are signing a long-term agreement with the Angolan government to start the process of establishing one of the largest wildlife reserve in Africa.
 This new protected area will preserve the sources of the Okavango River in perpetuity, and cover an area larger than England, larger than the State of Wisconsin.
 This needs to happen around the world.
 We need to create space for elephants, for tigers, for pandas, for mountain gorillas, and for all life.
 We are the living generations that need to do this or face the uncertainty of relying on technology to manage the life support systems on this planet.
 Realising the importance of wilderness to our human condition and our future survival as a species among many is a great starting point.